Scientific Advisory Board

 Population Genomics and Statistical Genetics Working Group

 The Population Genomics and Statistical Genetics Working Group is led by David Knowles, PhD, NYGC and Adam Siepel, PhD, Cold Spring Harbor Laboratory.
 This group brings together scientists to discuss the development and investigation into the human population genomic data that underpins and informs all disease-focused research.
-The groups interest span a number of research areas, including long read sequencing, social health science, ancestry-based genomics, as well as the genome-wide computational approaches that allow us to interpret human genome and transcriptome data.
+The group’s interest spans a number of research areas, including long read sequencing, social health science, ancestry-based genomics, as well as the genome-wide computational approaches that allow us to interpret human genome and transcriptome data.